 To do this:

-- First, sync all data from your old iPhone to iCloud
+Step #1.
+First, sync all data from your old iPhone to iCloud.

-- Go to Settings -> iCloud -> Storage & Backup -> Backup Now
+Step #2.
+Go to Settings → iCloud → Storage & Backup → Backup Now.

-- When you setup the new iPhone 5, use the same email you use for your iCloud while setting up (use Restore from iCloud Backup)
+Step #3.
+When you set up the new iPhone 5, use the same email you use for your iCloud while setting up (use Restore from iCloud Backup.)

 We’ll also take a look at other ways in which you can transfer your photos.
 These methods can be handy when you can’t use iCloud for the data transfer (or when you’ve used up your iCloud limits).